 - Sights: Tsalka, Nardevani cyclopean fortress and Virgin Mary church, Berta monastery, Avranlo fortress and churches

 The route starts from the center of Tsalka and goes to Nardevani village.
 The primary part of the trail runs along the paved highway connecting Tsalka with Akhalkalaki.
 At Nardevani, the path makes a sharp turn to the north and goes to the Nardevani cyclopean fortress.
 From here, it continues to Berta village and its monastery.
-Afterward, the route runs to Avranlo village as the final stop.
-You’ll explore a few cultural monuments along the way, including one of the best-preserved cyclopean fortresses, with several caves and churches within the citadel territory.

-Where to eat in Tsalka
+Where to Eat in Tsalka

 The town of Tsalka isn’t spoiled with many restaurants and cafes.
 There are only two I ate at, and I can recommend decent and tasty food.